peter88213/mm2yw7/docs/usage.md

 *mm2yw7* generates a new yWriter project file with the same file name as the mindmap file, but with the extension `.yw7`.
 It is placed in the same directory as the source file.

-However, **if the yWriter project already exists, it would not be overwritten**.
+Note: **If the yWriter project already exists, it would be overwritten after confirmation**.
+However, you can change the behavior with a configuration file entry (see below).
+Then an existing yw7 file is not overwritten.
 Character/Location/Item XML files are generated instead.
 They can be imported into any yWriter project.

 ## Conversion rules